Rare Book School: Succession

 In 2007, RBS director Terry Belanger announced that he planned to step down as director of RBS in 2009.
-In the summer of 2008, UVa and RBS established a joint search committee chaired by Beverly P. Lynch to find a successor.
-On June 18, 2009, UVa President John T. Casteen III announced that Michael F. Suarez had accepted appointments as University Professor and Professor of English at UVa and as director of RBS, effective September 1, 2009.
+In the summer of 2008, UVA and RBS established a joint search committee chaired by Beverly P. Lynch to find a successor.
+On June 18, 2009, UVA President John T. Casteen III announced that Michael F. Suarez, S.J. had accepted appointments as University Professor and Professor of English at UVA and as director of RBS, effective September 1, 2009.

-Friends of Rare Book School

-Rare Book School and the Book Arts Press are supported by a 650-member friends group, the Friends of Rare Book School.
-Since 1976, individual Friends have contributed more than $2 million, as well as many gifts in kind.
-In addition, more than two hundred North American and European libraries have donated unwanted, damaged, and defective books (or parts of books) both old and new to the RBS collections.

-There are five classes of Friends.
-The regular membership is $50/year.
-Good Friends of Rare Book School contribute $100 or more/year, Very Good Friends pay $250 or more/year, Close Friends pay $500 or more/year, and Best Friends donate $1,000 or more/year.
-As part of their membership, Friends of Rare Book School receive an occasional newsletter, and a copy of the Book Arts Press Address Book, published every other year.

-The Campaign for RBS
+Financial support

+RBS is financially supported by the Friends of Rare Book School, a group of individuals, foundations, and organizations who contribute monetary and in-kind donations throughout RBS’s fiscal year, which runs from October to the following September.

-At the beginning of 2006, RBS embarked on the public phase of a $2 million endowment campaign (the school's endowment then stood at about $150,000).
-The campaign was supported by a $333,000 3:1 challenge grant from the National Endowment for the Humanities, awarded in June 2006, and by a bequest of approximately $835,000 from the late Mary Ann O'Brian Malkin.
+At the beginning of 2006, RBS embarked on the public phase of a $2 million endowment campaign (the endowment then stood at about $150,000).
+The campaign was supported by a challenge grant from the National Endowment for the Humanities, awarded in June 2006, and by a bequest from the late Mary Ann O'Brian Malkin.
 The first phase of the campaign ended in December 2008, having raised $1 million in NEH matching funds.

-Year-round staff

-The year-round staff members at Rare Book School are: